CARMEC Study

 What will I learn from participating?

-We plan to published our analysis of de-identified results from this field study in 2026.
+We plan to publish our analysis of de-identified results from this field study in 2026.
 You will not receive an individualized report from the measurements.

-In the rare event (<1 in 1000 homes) that RHA found unsafe conditions about your gas appliances, RHA will notify you about the conditions and advise you on actions to take.
+In the rare event (<1 in 1000 homes) that RHA finds an unsafe condition related to your gas appliances, RHA will notify you about the condition and advise you on actions to take.
 If necessary, RHA may call the gas company for assistance.
 For renters, this may also involve contacting the property owner as a standard practice of RHA.

 What do I get for participating?

-Study participants will receive an $80 gift card for completing the methane measurement visit.
+Study participants will receive a $60 gift card for completing the methane measurement visit.

 Will others know that I participated?

-While our field team will take photos for documentation, any identifying features will be removed if your photos are used in publications.
+While our field team will take photos for documentation, any identifying features will be removed from your images if they are used in publications.